-Here’s the deal.
-Back in 1995, a Chinese company registered the name Ai Ma Shi, which is what Chinese call Hermès.
-So Hermes has been for a long time seeking to take away the Chinese company’s trademark registration of Ai Ma Shi and secure it for itself.
+In 1995, a Chinese company registered the name Ai Ma Shi, which is what Chinese call Hermès.
+Hermes has for a long time sought to take away the Chinese company’s trademark registration of Ai Ma Shi and secure it for itself.
 Chinese courts have consistently ruled against Hermès and a Chinese court did so again last week.

 How might this impact your business?
 Well, the Chinese Court decision should not impact your business at all, because the Chinese Court’s ruling was strictly pursuant to existing Chinese law so it did not pave any new ground.
 But it did reinforce exactly what foreign companies must consider in determining what trademarks they need for China.
-And that is what I discussed with Ms. Bruno.
 If you are going to sell your product in China, you need to think long and hard about what you are going to call it and what others are going to call it.
 If you will be selling a widget in China under the Ace brand name, you should, of course, register the name “Ace” (in English) in China under the proper classification/category for widgets.
 This part is simple.

-In In China: Nomen Est Omen, IP Dragon nicely sets out the basic alternatives companies face in deciding what to trademark in China, using Shell Oil Company as the example:
+In In China: Nomen Est Omen, IP Dragon sets out the alternatives companies face in deciding what to trademark in China, using Shell Oil Company as the example:

 If Shell wants to sell its products in China they can do three things: